cgarate/FEExampleReactRouter/README.md

-## Unity Technical Exercise - Frontend Repo
+## Technical Exercise - Frontend Repo

 A simple React/JS FE repo with Webpack and Babel.
 The client implementation is simple and thought towards showing how the API works.
 It displays two main options to interact as a Player or as an Ops Team Member.